-Producer, Sound Design, Host = John Barber
+Sound Design by John Barber

-Post Production = Martin John Gallagher
+Post Production by Martin John Gallagher

-Promotional Graphics = Holly Slocum
+Promotional Graphics by Holly Slocum

 January, named for Janus, the Roman god of beginnings and endings, is noted for New Year's Eve, an opportunity to reflect and celebrate both the previous and upcoming years.
 The "New Year" episode of Re-Imagined Radio sampled two stories, one from The Whistler the other from Guy Lombardo's New Year's Eve Party, about this unique opportunity.

 From The Whistler we sampled "The First Year," the December 31, 1947 episode in which a rich uncle decides to teach his niece, Lydia, the true value of matrimony by changing his will to require her and her husband, Elliott, to stay married for ten years before they inherit.
 If one of them dies, the other inherits everything.
 The story begins and ends on New Year's Eve of "The First Year" of their marriage.

 The Whistler broadcast 692 episodes from 16 May 1942 to 22 September 1955.
 Each episode began with a 13-note theme composed by musical director Wilbur Hatch and whistled by Dorothy Roberts who worked at Lockheed.
 Roberts whistled the beginning of each episode of The Whistler the thirteen-year series.
 Additional compositions by Hatch added drama and transitions during the episodes.
 Hatch was also musical director and composed for other CBS radio programs like Suspense, Broadway Is My Beat, Our Miss Brooks, and others.